krzemienski/awesome-from-stars/README.md

 * [Div99/agent-protocol](https://github.com/Div99/agent-protocol): Common interface for interacting with AI agents.
 The protocol is tech stack agnostic - you can use it with any framework for building agents.
 * [Agenta-AI/agenta](https://github.com/Agenta-AI/agenta): The open-source LLMOps platform: prompt playground, prompt management, LLM evaluation, and LLM observability all in one place.
 * [reworkd/AgentGPT](https://github.com/reworkd/AgentGPT): 🤖 Assemble, configure, and deploy autonomous AI Agents in your browser.
 * [Fosowl/agenticSeek](https://github.com/Fosowl/agenticSeek): Fully Local Manus AI.
 No APIs, No $200 monthly bills.
-Enjoy an autonomous agent that thinks, browses the web, and code for the sole cost of electricity. 🔔 Official updates only via twitter @Martin993886460.
-Any other account is fake.
+Enjoy an autonomous agent that thinks, browses the web, and code for the sole cost of electricity. 🔔 Official updates only via twitter @Martin993886460 (Beware of fake)
 * [idosal/AgentLLM](https://github.com/idosal/AgentLLM): AgentLLM is a PoC for browser-native autonomous agents
 * [AgentOps-AI/agentops](https://github.com/AgentOps-AI/agentops): Python SDK for AI agent monitoring, LLM cost tracking, benchmarking, and more.
 Integrates with most LLMs and agent frameworks including OpenAI Agents SDK, CrewAI, Langchain, Autogen, AG2, and CamelAI
 * [agno-agi/agno](https://github.com/agno-agi/agno): Full-stack framework for building Multi-Agent Systems with memory, knowledge and reasoning.